R05921078/botrun-chat/README.md

 ### `handleSpeechToText` (`(file: File) => Promise<string>`, optional)

 A function for converting speech to text.
 It takes a `File` representing the audio file as input and returns a `Promise` that resolves to a string of the converted text.
+If the string is not empty, it will automatically be set in the input area.

 ### `handleUploadFiles` (`(files: FileList) => void`, optional)